nextstrain/augur/docs/contribute/DEV_DOCS.md

 #### 3. Functional tests

-Augur's command line interface is tested by functional tests implemented with the [Cram framework](https://bitheap.org/cram/).
+Augur's command line interface is tested by functional tests implemented with the [Prysk framework](https://www.prysk.net/).
 These tests complement existing unit tests of individual augur Python functions by running augur commands in the shell and confirming that these commands:

 1. execute without any errors